 In order to receive credit for the semester, 90% attendance is required in each assigned class (A.R.S.
 15-803B).
 Classes missed due to school approved activities, e.g., field trips, performing groups, student government, etc., are excluded.
 Administrators are authorized to excuse additional absences for extended illness, injury or extenuating circumstances upon satisfactory verification.
 In such cases, to receive credit, students are expected to make up missed work in a timely manner.
-Should a student accumulate absences totaling more than 10% (verified and/or unverified) in a semester class credit can be withheld.
+Should a student accumulate 10 total absences (verified and/or unverified) in a semester class credit can be withheld.